f-jiang/logicle-level-creator/learned.md

 - C++ <random> utilities
 - C++ <sstream> utilities (namely ostringstream)
 - C++ exceptions
+- file streams

+#### JSON for modern C++

 ### Language features

 - scoped enums using the "class" keyword
 - friend classes and functions
+- raw strings R"()"
+- abstract classes and interfaces using virtual and pure virtual functions
+- 'default' fns: use compiler-generated version of the fn

 ### Algorithms